What Is Cocaine?

 Drug induced psychosis might last for a week or so.
 Some instances are severe enough that an individual may need to be isolated and sedated during this period.

 Antidepressants are also used in many cases of cocaine addiction treatment.
 This is because these medications can treat lingering symptoms of depression, which often continue weeks and sometimes even months after withdrawal has ended.

-Not every patient will need all of these medications, but they can be extremely helpful for certain individuals in recovery from cocaine.
+Not every individual will need all of these medications, but they can be extremely helpful for certain individuals in recovery from cocaine.
 Still, it is important to remember that none of these drugs actually treat cocaine addiction but rather the symptoms associated with this syndrome.

-All cocaine addicted individuals need to receive help putting an end to their substance abuse and learning to live a safer, sober life.
+All cocaine-addicted individuals need to receive help putting an end to their substance abuse and learning to live a safer, sober life.
 Though medications are an important aspect of the programs that provide recovery from cocaine abuse and addiction, they cannot treat the disorder itself.

-- Group therapy is another often-used treatment program for cocaine addiction.
-Patients are asked to share their experiences with one another.
+Group therapy is another often-used treatment program for cocaine addiction.
+Individuals are asked to share their experiences with one another.
 This helps individuals to see themselves through the eyes of others in their same situation, and it allows them to build a social network of individuals they can not only trust but who all have similar experiences.

 In most cases, therapy is the main option for cocaine addiction treatment, and most rehab centers utilize a combination of these therapies and medications to treat withdrawal.

 Cognitive Behavioral Therapy (CBT)is often used to help former cocaine abusers learn how to avoid relapse in the future.
 This therapy program focuses on changing the behaviors of the individual from positive to negative ones.